Anna Politan has opened a new kind of business, one that's a bit hard to describe. But, then so is Anna Politan.

 Artists pay a $60 fee to join the co-op, and they avoid paying an art gallery's commissions, which can run as high as 50 percent, she explained.

-The artists whose work is displayed in the gallery said the camaraderie of other artists is another important benefit of belonging to the co-op.
+The artists whose works are displayed in the gallery said the camaraderie is another benefit of belonging to the co-op.